-“These exciting partnerships, which uniquely brings together QBE, Red Cross and Save the Children, will help us to deliver this vital work.
-Given the scale of the humanitarian impacts of climate change, we are very pleased that QBE is putting its resources and knowledge into addressing this issue.”
+And, given the scale of the humanitarian impacts of climate change, we are very pleased that QBE is putting its resources and knowledge into addressing this issue.”

-–Judy Slatyer, CEO of Australian Red Cross
+–Kym Pfitzner, CEO of Australian Red Cross

 “From deadly disasters to brutal conflicts, children across the world are facing life-threatening humanitarian crises at unprecedented levels, all exacerbated by climate change.

 Our partnership with QBE goes to the core of this challenge and will help communities to become more disaster resilient; so we can save more lives and rebuild when disaster strikes.”